 But if you’re looking for Vermont fall foliage hikes that are a bit more off-the-beaten-path, a variety of Vermont state forests, parks, and natural areas showcase bold colors, historical remnants, and in some cases, legendary stories.

-Two ponds and a series of cliffs make Perry Holbrook State Park worth visiting during the fall season.
+Two ponds and a series of cliffs make Perry Holbrook State Park worth putting on your list of Vermont fall foliage hikes.
 A trail extends from a small parking lot to the scenic Round Pond, where it curves to the north up to Long Pond (formerly known as Runaway Pond).

 Local historians say the name Runaway Pond comes from a harrowing incident that took place more than 200 years ago.
 In 1810, a farmer needed more water for his gristmill, so he dug a small channel in Long Pond.
 Two billion gallons of water drained from the pond in 90 minutes and traveled north, filling Lake Memphremagog in Newport.
 Astonishingly, no lives were lost.
 According to the Glover Historical Society, “All that was behind were a muddy trail of uprooted trees and boulders, an anvil in a tree, and the stench of thousands of dead fish.”